tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLongitude is EMPTY or the value is not a number; COMPLIANT if the value of dwc:decimalLongitude is between -180 and 180 degrees, inclusive; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLongitude is bdq:Empty or the value is not a number; COMPLIANT if the value of dwc:decimalLongitude is between -180 and 180 degrees, inclusive; otherwise NOT_COMPLIANT

 ### Information Elements